frida/frida-website/_posts/2014-10-19-frida-1-6-4-released.markdown

 categories: [release]
 ---

-It's time for a bug fix release!
+It's time for a bug-fix release!

 Stalker improvements: